luka-casey/InvestmentTracker/README.md

-Creating an application that tracks investments and presents the data in different forms
+Creating an application that tracks investments and presents the data in different charts, tables and graphs.